FelixFourcolor/noteblock-generator/README.md

                     // (sort-of) Mandatory argument
                     // If a note object does not have the "name" value, it's not an actual note,
                     // but a syntactic sugar to apply the other key-value pairs
-                    // to all subsequent notes in this voice.
+                    // to all subsequent notes in its voice.
                     // If a subsequent note defines its own values, some of which
                     // overlap with these values, the note's values take precedence.
                     "name": "[note name][octave] [duration]",